jenkins-x/jx-docs/content/en/v3/devops/gitops.md

 ### Secrets

 One of the biggest challenges with GitOps is dealing with secrets.

-You really don't want to check in your secrets (user, passwords, tokens, certificates etc) into git - particularly public repositories!
+You really want to check in all of your source code into git.
+But you really don't want to check in your secrets (user, passwords, tokens, certificates etc) into git - particularly public repositories!

-There are techniques like [helm sealed secrets]() so that you can encrypt secrets for storage in git.
+There are techniques like [helm sealed secrets](https://github.com/bitnami-labs/sealed-secrets) so that you can encrypt secrets for storage in git.

 However we are not huge fans of the UX of using this approach; its harder to modify or rotate secrets.